 |The World's Greatest Wild Hong Kong Photos: scenery and wildlife in Hong Kong.|

-The Ultimate Cheung Chau Photo Gallery: photos of the South China Sea island I live on though just a half-hour ferry ride from Hong Kong Island, it seems a world away (see also the article, "An Island Apart").
+Cheung Chau Photo Galleries: photos of the South China Sea island I live on though just a half-hour ferry ride from Hong Kong Island, it seems a world away (see also the article, "An Island Apart").

-Big Shots with Small Cameras: article on choosing and using point-and-shoot cameras, with photos taken using Ricoh GR1s.
+Big Shots with Small Cameras including Smartphones: article on choosing and using point-and-shoot cameras, with photos taken using Ricoh GR1s; techniques also apply to smartphone photography.

 |Beidaihe and Hong Kong Birding (plus Beidaihe town)|